cybercoderbot/carnd_term1/P3-BehavioralCloning/README.md

 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The final 'model.h5' (59.6MB) exceeds the upper limit of github ans thus not included in this repository.

 ---
 **Model Architecture and Training Strategy**